-Lesotho Prime Minister Fails To Appear In Court To Face Charges In Wife's Murder
+Lesotho Prime Minister Fails To Appear In Court To Face Charges In 1st Wife's Murder

 Mokete told The Associated Press that it was premature to seek an arrest warrant for the prime minister.
 Thabane would be the first African leader to be charged with a domestic murder while in office, according to the BBC.

-His current wife, 42-year-old Maesaiah Thabane, has already been charged in the murder.
+His current wife, 42-year-old Maesaiah Thabane, has already been charged in the killing.
 She initially fled to South Africa last month before returning to Lesotho to face charges earlier this month.
 Despite spending nearly three weeks on the lam, Maesaiah was granted bail — reportedly about $67.

 The prime minister's previous wife, 58-year-old Lipolelo Thabane, was gunned on a dirt road while driving to her home in a village outside the capital.
-A friend, Thato Sibolla, who was traveling with her was also shot but survived and fled to South Africa.
+A friend, Thato Sibolla, who was traveling with her, was also shot but survived and fled to South Africa.

-The shooting by an unknown assailant happened just two days before Thomas Thabane's second inauguration as prime minister.
+The shooting took place just two days before Thomas Thabane's second inauguration as prime minister.

 He and Lipolelo had been locked in acrimonious divorce proceedings for five years.
 A court ruled that despite their separation, Lipolelo was still legally the nation's first lady until the divorce was final.
 The position comes with benefits including a car, driver and bodyguard.